Skip to Content

 Image credit: YAY Images.

 Did you know you can buy raw peanuts in the shell from the grocery store and grow your own peanuts in your garden?
-It really is that easy, and they are a great source of protein and mono-saturated fat.
+It really is that easy, and they are a great source of protein and monounsaturated fat.

 More Survival Garden Crops To Try